-Haag's Pond N Pines Dairy
+A Big Thank You to our volunteers who run this event for us: Haag's Pond N Pines Dairy

-DEPARTMENT 607 LITTLE BRITCHES CLUCKS AND DUCKS POULTRY EXHIBITION
+DEPARTMENT 607 LITTLE BRITCHES CLUCKS AND DUCKS POULTRY FUN CLASS

-We invite area youth, ages 5-8 years old, to participate in the Little Britches Clucks and Ducks Poultry exhibition.
-These young individuals are invited to show bantam and standard breed chickens and call ducks.
+We invite area youth, ages 5-8 years old, to participate in the Little Britches Clucks and Ducks Poultry Fun Class.
+These young individuals are invited to present bantam and standard breed chickens and call ducks.
 No market animals, turkeys, geese or standard ducks can be used. - NO exception will be made.
-Little Britches exhibitors should work with an adult or older youth mentor, who will teach them about poultry husbandry and showing of their chicken or duck.
+Little Britches exhibitors should work with an adult or older youth mentor, who will teach them about poultry husbandry and presentation of their chicken or duck.
 Animals will need to be brought to the Fairgrounds on the same check-in day as all other animals being exhibited.
 The birds will be housed on the Fairgrounds in the same pen area as the mentor's animal(s).
 The exhibitor need not own the bird as the animal can be supplied by the mentor.
 The comfort and care of the Little Britches birds are the responsibility of the youth and older mentor throughout the entirety of the Lodi Agricultural Fair.
 The Little Britches exhibition will take place immediately following the conclusion of the Poultry Show.
 After a short interview, all young showmen will receive participant ribbons and donated prizes.
 We encourage moms and dads, brothers, sisters, grandmas and grandpas, aunts, uncles and friends to bring their cameras!

-What: Little Britches Clucks and Ducks Poultry Exhibition
+What: Little Britches Clucks and Ducks Fun Class